Chrischrislch/Hydroponics/README.md

 ### InfluxDB testing,

-After the Quick set up of the InfluxDB and grafana, you can try with the following coed:
+After the Quick set up of the InfluxDB and grafana, you can try with the following code:
 - [Code](https://github.com/Chrischrislch/Hydroponics/blob/main/DBtest.py)